 The job responsibilities of an Assitant Loco Pilot (ALP) include helping the Loco Pilot in running the train smoothly.
-An ALP does this by performing several key activities such as ensuring the proper functioning of the locomotive, carrying out minor repair activities in the train, checking for signal changes, communication with the other railway officials etc. It is very important for a Loco Pilot to carry out his / her duties responsibly as the safety of thousands of passengers depends on it.
+An ALP does this by performing several key activities such as ensuring the proper functioning of the locomotive, carrying out minor repair activities in the train, checking for signal changes, communicating with the other railway officials, etc. It is very important for a Loco Pilot to carry out his / her duties responsibly as the safety of thousands of passengers depends on it.

 Assistant Loco Pilots are hired as Group ‘C’ personnel through an exam conducted by the Railway Recruitment Board (RRB).
 Becoming a Loco Pilot in the Indian Railways is a very interesting career choice as it is a government job.
 The post ranks high in terms of job security and offers good pay as well as additional benefits.
-However, it is considered to be a tough job and requires high stamina, good endurance and an attentive mind.
+However, it is considered to be a tough job and requires high stamina, good endurance, and an attentive mind.

-Candidates who are applying to become an Assistant Loco Pilot must keep themselves updated with the recruitment notification issued by the Railway Recruitment Board.
+Candidates who are applying to become Assistant Loco Pilot must keep themselves updated with the recruitment notification issued by the Railway Recruitment Board.
 Candidates must also ensure that they satisfy the eligibility criteria before applying for the recruitment exam for Loco Pilots.
 The details regarding eligibility have been provided below.

 A candidate applying for the post of Assistant Loco Pilot can be of the following nationalities.

 A citizen of India.